volpav/dotnet-algorithms/README.md

       - Using vertex set (iterative + recursive with backtracking);
       - Using adjacency matrix (iterative + recursive with backtracking);
   - Working with vertex subsets:
-    - Dijkstra's algorithm for finding minimum path from a given node;
+    - Dijkstra's algorithm for finding shortest path from a given node;
 - **Geometry**:
   - Primitives (points, line segments);
   - Find intersection between two line segments;